Youth Advocacy Group

 Hayley McQuire, Australia

 Sumaya Saluja, India

-To read members' full bios, download the YAG Brochure.
+To read members' bios, click on the brochure below.

 Educating Refugee Children (Joseph Munyambanza)

 Achieving learning for all through inclusive education perspectives and practices (Rolando Villamero Jr.)